StatProofBook/StatProofBook.github.io/contribute.md

 <br>
 ### Level 2: send a formatted file to the archive

-*Required: LaTeX processing software and an e-mail address*
+*Required: LaTeX processing software and a Google Drive account*

 1. Pick a theorem of your choice and write (or retrieve) a [LaTeX document](https://www.latex-project.org/) proving this theorem.
 2. Optionally, [embed your proof](/Tutorials/Template.md) into the [Markdown template](https://raw.githubusercontent.com/StatProofBook/StatProofBook.github.io/master/Proofs/-temp-.md) for "The Book of Statistical Proofs".